As expected, the House Wednesday (April 27) passed the E-Mail Privacy Act (HR 699).

 Following 40 minutes of debate, the bill passed 419 to 0.

-In a nod to the permanence of cloud storage, it eliminates the 180-day sunset on stored communications.
+And in a nod to the permanence of cloud storage, eliminates the 180-day sunset on stored communications.
 Previously a warrant was not required for communications stored beyond 180 days.

 The Software & Information Industry Association applauded passage.

-"For consumers to feel safe with cloud computing, personal data stored remotely must have the same legal protection as data on their own computer," said SIIA senior VP Mark MacCarthy.
+"“For consumers to feel safe with cloud computing, personal data stored remotely must have the same legal protection as data on their own computer," said SII SVP Mark MacCarthy.
 "House passage of ECPA reform brings us one step closer to leveling the playing field for government access to data stored in the cloud.
 The House-passed bill includes badly needed updates to ECPA’s 1980s-era provisions and will increase consumer trust hosted IT providers.